Programs and Initiatives

 Food Fridays is a new mini-field-trip program where we take students from the Sustainability LLC to various locations on or near campus that are doing work or projects related to food and sustainability.
 So far, we have gone to the Student Sustainable Farm, the University Apple Orchard, and Prairie Fruits Farm.
 Check out the guest blog post that Sustainability LLC student Matthew Niewiara wrote about these trips at http://go.illinois.edu/Sustainabilityblog.

-Sustainability students who registered for our special section of the Dixon Springs Trip (ESE 497) got to travel to Dixon Springs in Southern Illinois in October.
+Sustainability students who registered for our special section of the Environment and Sustainability Field Study (ESE 289) got to travel to Baraboo, WI in October.
 They had the opportunity to learn about and explore some of the beautiful landscapes in this part of the state.
-In addition, they got to visit a diversified farm where they saw at least four different types of agricultural crops and three different types of livestock (including fresh water shrimp!) being farmed on the same property, utilizing innovative and sustainable practices.
-The weather and landscape was beautiful!
-S’mores were eaten around a campfire.

 Past Programs Have Also Included: